Climb Island Peak with Everest Base Camp

 All KE holidays to Nepal include airport transfers and all meals in Kathmandu and while on trek whether in lodges or camping.

-- The complete Khumbu experience including a 6000 metre summit
+- The complete Everest experience including a 6000 metre summit

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions